Avaray/stable-diffusion-templates/README.md

 - [ ] Add automatic tests.
 - [ ] Add links to Lora models on CivitAI.
 - [ ] Create Lite versions (without Loras).
 - [ ] Find a way to automate the creation and modification of templates so that Playwright isn't needed.
-Vast API currently supports creating new templates, but that's not enough.
-I already requested API features on Vast and waiting for them.

 # ♻️ FAQ